top of page

 • Do not water your dahlia until a set of true leaves has formed.

-• After hardening off your dahlia, carefully transplant it to its final growing location on a cool day to avoid transplant shock.
+• If you've started your dahlia off in a pot indoors, be sure to harden off your dahlia and carefully transplant it to its final growing location on a cool day to avoid transplant shock.

 Planting and staking